Skip to content

 FAQ

 The upper system accessed from Five Corners is intermediate to advanced terrain.
-The event welcomes all riders though, including a dedicated youth ride for ages 3–12.
 Volunteers and the community are there to help you find your line.

-Every single year.
+It can.
 Space is capped at 299 riders.
-Register online by June 19th to lock in your spot and your best rate.
+Register online by June 19th to lock in your spot at the lower price.
+Day-of registration is available at the event, but it costs more.

 The event runs rain or shine.
 It's historically 50/50 on weather.
 This is the Pacific Northwest.
 Pack a rain shell, bring layers, and embrace it.

 Yep.
-Propain and Norco both bring demo fleets to the event.
+Norco and Propain both bring demo fleets to the event.
 Availability is first-come, first-served on the day.

 Yacolt Burn Trailhead.
 Park on the west side of the road.
 It fills early, so plan to arrive by 8:30 AM.